frostyard/nbc/README.md

 4. **Mounting**: Mounts target partition and boot partition
 5. **Clearing**: Removes old content from target partition
 6. **Extraction**: Extracts new filesystem to target partition
-7. **/etc Merge**: Merges user modifications from active root to new root
-8. **System Directories**: Sets up necessary system directories
+7. **Dracut Setup**: Installs etc-overlay dracut module and regenerates initramfs
+8. **Conflict Detection**: Detects files modified by both user and container
-9. **Bootloader Update**: Updates GRUB to boot from new partition by default
+9. **Bootloader Update**: Updates bootloader to boot from new partition by default
 10. **Dual Boot Menu**: Creates menu entries for both updated and previous systems

-After reboot, the system boots from the new partition.
-The old partition remains available for rollback via the GRUB menu.
+After reboot, the system boots from the new partition with overlay `/etc` automatically applied.
+The old partition remains available for rollback via the boot menu.

-### /etc Configuration Persistence
+### /etc Overlay Persistence

-`nbc` keeps `/etc` on the root filesystem for reliable boot.
-During A/B updates, user modifications are merged from the active root to the new root:
+`nbc` uses an overlayfs-based approach to persist user modifications to `/etc` across A/B updates.
+This is handled by a custom dracut module that runs during early boot.

 **How it works:**

-1. **Initial Install**: `/etc` from the container image is extracted to the root filesystem
+1. **Initial Install**: `/etc` from the container image is extracted normally
-2. **Backup**: A backup copy is stored in `/var/etc.backup` for disaster recovery
-3. **During Updates**: User modifications are merged from the old root's `/etc` to the new root's `/etc`
+2. **Early Boot**: A dracut module (`95etc-overlay`) mounts overlayfs over `/etc`
+3. **Overlay Structure**:
+   - **Lower layer**: Original `/etc` from container (read-only, moved to `/.etc.lower`)
+   - **Upper layer**: `/var/lib/nbc/etc-overlay/upper` (writable, stores modifications)
+   - **Merged view**: `/etc` (what the system sees)

+**Kernel parameters** (automatically configured):

+- `rd.etc.overlay=1` - Enable the overlay
+- `rd.etc.overlay.var=UUID=xxx` - Location of `/var` partition for overlay storage

-**Merge behavior during updates:**
+**Behavior during updates:**

-- Files added by user (not in container) → **preserved** in new system
-- User-modified config files (passwd, hostname, etc.) → **preserved** from active system
-- System identity files (os-release) → **always from new container**
-- New files in container → **added** to new system
+- New container's `/etc` becomes the new lower layer

-**Why not bind-mount /var/etc?**

-Early versions attempted to bind-mount `/var/etc` to `/etc` at boot, but this caused boot failures because critical services (dbus-broker, systemd-journald) need `/etc` before the mount completes.
-Keeping `/etc` on the root filesystem ensures reliable boot.

-This approach ensures user configuration survives updates while maintaining a reliable boot process.
+- User modifications in overlay upper are automatically merged at boot
+- Conflicts are detected and reported (user modifications take precedence)

+**Benefits of overlay approach:**

+- User modifications persist without explicit merge during updates
+- Both A and B root partitions share the same overlay on `/var`
+- Clean separation between container configuration and user changes
+- Conflict detection warns when container and user both modify the same file

+**Detecting nbc-managed boot:**

+A marker file `/run/nbc-booted` is created on systems installed with nbc, similar to `/run/ostree-booted` for bootc/ostree systems.

+For detailed documentation, see [docs/ETC-OVERLAY.md](docs/ETC-OVERLAY.md).

 ## System Configuration